djbrown/spielerplus-calendar/README.md

 * `team[].identity`: your personal `_identity` cookie on the Spielerplus server for the respective team.
 You can access the cookie value from the the browser settings or DevTools (e.g. [Firefox](https://firefox-source-docs.mozilla.org/devtools-user/storage_inspector/index.html) or [Chrome](https://developer.chrome.com/docs/devtools/application/cookies/)). ⚠️ Copying from Browser DevTools or pasting into an IDE might mix up the encoding.
 The value has to be encodet just at the inline double quotes to be a valid json string value.
 For an example see [tests/data/config.json](https://github.com/djbrown/spielerplus-calendar/blob/main/tests/data/config.json).
 * `team[].name`: can be chosen freely, as it is only used for naming the calendar.

-## Server
+## Development Flask Server

-Start a (development) server on `http://localhost:5000`:
+Start a development server:<br/>

-* via poetry: `poetry run flask --app spielerplus_calendar/server.py --debug run`
+`poetry run flask --app spielerplus_calendar/server.py --debug run`
-* via docker: `docker run -p 5000:5000 -v $(pwd)/config.json:/app/config.json:ro djbrown/spielerplus-calendar`

-⚠️ This is not suitable for production!
+The server is reachable under `http://localhost:5000` (flask default).

 Endpoints ([spielerplus-calendar/server.py](https://github.com/djbrown/spielerplus-calendar/blob/main/spielerplus-calendar/server.py)):
 * `/team/<team_id>` serves all Events of the team